AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 * Please note that blocking cookies and removing tracking parameters is achieved by using rules with `$cookie` and `$removeparam` modifiers.
 Exceptions with only `$stealth` modifier won't do those things.
 If you want to completely disable all Stealth Mode features for a given URL, you need to include all three modifiers: `@@||example.org^$stealth,removeparam,cookie`

 > **Compatibility with different versions of AdGuard.**
-> * Stealth Mode is available in AdGuard for Windows, Mac, Android, and AdGuard Browser extension for Chrome, Firefox, Edge, Opera, Safari and Yandex.Browser.
+> * Stealth Mode is available in AdGuard for Windows, Mac, Android, and AdGuard Browser extension.
 All other products will ignore the rules with `$stealth` modifier.
 > * `$stealth` modifier with specific options is supported by AdGuard for Windows, Mac, and Android, **running CoreLibs version 1.10 or later**.

 ##### Generic rules